tabulify/tabulify/Design.md

 ### Object Id

-The name of an object is its identifier.
+Every object has a name as identifier in its own namespace (not the fully qualified).

 ### Setter / Getter

-  * A function may return null if a variable was never set
+  * A get function may return null if a variable was never set
-  * A set function handle always null and never return an exception for a null value
+  * A set function handle always null and never return an exception for a null value (to be able to chain)
   * The default values are returned in the get function and are never set on the object property to be able to know if the value was set or not.

 ### Data Processing